D-imani/Wireframing/README.md

 + Content Placement: Indicates where text, images, and other content will be positioned.
   - Example : On a news article page: Headline at the top, Image below the headline, Body text in the center, Related stories in a sidebar.
 Reinforces clarity and readability and Improves scannability for users.

+## Types of Wireframes.
+### Low-Fidelity Wireframes
+They are simple sketches or basic digital layouts focusing on overall structure and functionality without detailed design.
+They are used at the beginning of the design process before the final design has been decided on and iterations are still ongoing.

+### High-Fidelity Wireframes
+They are more detailed and refined versions, often closer to the final design, including more specific layout and design elements.
+They are used once the final layout has been decided and there are minimal iterations happenning.

+## Example of wireframe
+The wireframe [here](https://www.figma.com/design/E2BRqdPcKkrnX6hLGPto8Z/Project-Airbnb?node-id=1-2&p=f) is a high fidelity wireframe as it contains images, colors and even words.
+The information contained in the wireframe is expansive and in-depth and hence a high-fidelity wireframe.